The application for the 2024 Summer Pipeline Program will open on December 11, 2023.

 - Non-US citizens must provide evidence of eligibility to participate in the program by the acceptance deadline.
 This includes a personal statement, current CV, and letter of good academic standing.

-All applicants will be notified of a decision via email by February 4, 2022.
-Accepted applicants will be expected to confirm their participation within three (3) business days of receiving their acceptance email or their spot in the program will be forfeited.
+All applicants will be notified of a decision via email by March 1, 2023.
+You must confirm your spot within three days of the acceptance notification.
 Decisions are granted on a rolling basis.

 Stipend & Housing